 How do you plan your own finance and budgeting?
 Do you go by certain strategies to manage it all?

 I subscribe to the “pay yourself first” model and always save a chunk of change before paying the rest of the bills.
-I don’t have a strict budget in place, but have always placed saving and debt repayment as a high priority, so put those things first and am mindful with my spending elsewhere.
+I don’t have a strict budget in place but have always placed saving and debt repayment as a high priority, so put those things first and am mindful with my spending elsewhere.

 Whenever I make a purchase, I think of it in hours worked.
-For example, going out to dinner and drinks, might be worth three hours of work.
+For example, going out to dinner and drinks might be worth three hours of work.
 I ask myself, “Is it really worth it?”
 Sometimes it is, other times it is not.
 But this helps me spend on my values.

 “Having a Credit card may eventually lead to bankruptcy”….Do you agree or disagree with the same?

-A number of students get trapped in student loan debt, what can certainly be the easiest way out of the same?
+Several students get trapped in student loan debt, what can certainly be the easiest way out of the same?

 Getting out of student loan debt isn’t easy.
-You may need to sacrifice certain things in order to make progress.
+You may need to sacrifice certain things to make progress.
 Additionally, earning more on the side is key to help you make faster progress.
 Aside from cutting back and earning more, it’s important to believe you can actually get out of debt.
 I think many people with student loans just think they’ll be in debt forever and that it’s okay because student loans are the “good debt.”

 Believing you can is half the battle!
 Then staying consistent.
 Some months will be better than others and it will be tough and you may want to give up.
 But keep going!

 Realize that you are not your debt.
 Your self-worth is not your net worth.
 That no matter how tough it is to get out of debt, it IS possible.
 Don’t let debt bully you!
 Most importantly, realize you have to make a lot of financial and mental shifts to get out of debt.
-These shifts can be tough and you may need to give up certain things, a certain lifestyle or certain beliefs.
+These shifts can be tough and you may need to give up certain things, a certain lifestyle, or certain beliefs.
 Though it’s tough, you can do it!